 Alternatively, there are some performance-based incentives (PBIs) where your incentive amount is directly correlated to how much electricity you’re producing.
 For example, in states with solar renewable energy certificates (SRECs), you will earn more in SREC income with a larger system because you will generate more kWh and more certificates.
 At that point, it becomes a question of whether the added SREC value is more than the additional upfront cost of more panels.
 For the majority of current SREC markets, the answer is no.

-Why you should oversize a solar panel system
+Why you should install a larger solar panel system than you currently need

 For most customers, the added cost and complications of oversizing a solar panel system aren’t going to be worth it.
 That being said, there are some cases for when you’d want to oversize your system ahead of time.